 As with any significant financial decision, before committing to equity release you should always seek professional, impartial advice from a regulated specialist, which is tailored to your personal circumstances.

-I always offer an initial consultation, where I can introduce myself to clients and explain what it means to be an independent advisor for The Right Equity Release.
-This includes an outline of our service and renumeration system, without any obligation to make a second appointment (we do not charge any up-front fees and this meeting is completely free).
+I always offer an initial consultation, where I can introduce myself to clients and explain what it means to be an independent adviser.
+This includes an outline of my service and remuneration system, without any obligation to make a second appointment (we do not charge any up-front fees and this meeting is completely free).

 The next step is to understand your personal circumstances and financial situation, usually through an open conversation and formal fact-finding.
 We can then discuss equity release and how it might apply to your situation in a little more detail.
 At this stage, I will make sure that you fully understand your options and will answer any questions that you may have.